The vanity section

 [Keep Alive Packet]

 I've kept a personal website for over a decade now, although the domain has changed once or twice.
 As more and more of the web trends towards social networks, I've found I enjoy having one space that's just totally mine.
 If you ever happened upon a site named "Veno Designs" (which is a weird name itself), that's where all this content used to live.
-This entire paragraph may or may not be in here for the sole purpose of ensuring that Google picks this up for the "Veno Designs" search term.
+This entire paragraph may or may not be in here for the sole purpose of ensuring that search engines pick this up for the "Veno Designs" search term.

 About This Site